 Employees who suffer disability arising out of and in the course of their employment will receive leave or compensation if applicable and in accordance with the provisions of the Illinois Workers' Compensation and Occupational Diseases Acts.
 Compensation includes payment of medical bills and semi-monthly "paychecks" to replace lost earnings.

-An employee injured at work must notify the supervisor and call the State of Illinois Early Intervention Program at 1-800-773-3221 to report the injury and initiate the claim.
+An employee injured at work must notify the supervisor and call the State of Illinois Workers Compensation Administrator at 855-495-1554 to report the injury and initiate the claim.
 If the injury is of a serious nature, the employee should seek medical attention immediately before informing the supervisor or making a call.
 The Student Health Service may be used for minor injuries.
 If the attending physician determines the employee is unable to return to work that day, the employee will receive regular pay for the remainder of the day of injury.

 It is extremely important that employees follow these procedures when suffering an on-the-job injury or identifying a job-related illness.
 An outside agency will determine eligibility for Workers’ Compensation benefits, based upon medical information provided by the physician and detailed Workers’ Compensation claim forms the employee and supervisor must complete and forward to the Office of Environmental Health and Safety as soon as possible after the accident.
 A delay in submitting these written claim forms will delay Workers’ Compensation benefits.